JacksonAllan/c_cpp_hash_tables_benchmark/README.md

 ## Adding a new map (via a shim)

-Each hash map library plugs into the benchmarks via a custom "shim" that provides a standard interface for basic hash map operations.
+Each hash map library plugs into the benchmarks via a custom "shim" that provides a standard API for basic hash map operations.

 To add a new map, follow these steps: